oauth2-proxy/oauth2-proxy/docs/2_auth.md

 ```

 Note: When using the Azure Auth provider with nginx and the cookie session store you may find the cookie is too large and doesn't get passed through correctly.
 Increasing the proxy_buffer_size in nginx or implementing the [redis session storage](configuration#redis-storage) should resolve this.

+### Azure OIDC Auth Provider

+This is basically same as OIDC provider, but includes group support for restricting access to upstream services.
+To use this successfully please use v2 api enadpoint (https://login.microsoftonline.com/{tenant_id}/v2.0).

 ### Facebook Auth Provider